cjrentier/ION-NetworkConnector/README.md

 In the example we combine two different Multi Tenants of Infor OS, similar can be done for Single Tenant or On-Premises.

+When using the Network Connector to connect:
+* Multi Tenant environments running in different regions
+* Multi Tenant environments from different customers
+* Multi Tenant to On-Premises, when receiving messages in On-Premises this requires the customer to open port 7443 and 443 for traffic from that Tenant.
-Connecting Multi Tenant to On-Premises or Multi Tenant to Single Tenant requires to open port 7443 and 443 for traffic from that Tenant.
+* Multi Tenant to Single Tenant, when receiving messages in Single Tenant this requires Cloud Ops to open port 7443 and 443 for traffic from that Tenant.

 Check https://docs.infor.com for documentation